openedx/docs.openedx.org/source/documentors/references/doc_checklist.rst

 Migrating Docs Checklist
 ************************

 Some checklist items are specific to migrating 2U/Edx.org legacy docs into Open edX® Docs.
-During migration, documentors are using this `Open EdX Doc Migration Tracking`_ sheet.
+During migration, documentors are using this `Open edX Doc Migration Tracking`_ sheet.

 Remove or modify references that are specific to 2U/EdX.org
 ========================================================================